open-papyrus/papyrus-compiler/README.md

 # Open Papyrus Compiler

 > This project is still **WORK IN PROGRESS**.
-If you have any feature requests, head over to the [Issues](https://github.com/erri120/papyrus-compiler) tab and describe your needs.
-You can try the current version of the compiler with the [Compiler Explorer](https://papyrus-compiler-explorer.herokuapp.com/) website however that is also still very much work in progress.
+If you have any feature requests, head over to the [Issues tab](https://github.com/erri120/papyrus-compiler) and describe your needs.

 ## Documentation

-The entire documentation is available [here](https://erri120.github.io/papyrus-compiler/).
+The documentation for this project is hosted in another repository: [open-papyrus/docs](https://github.com/open-papyrus/docs) and can be viewed on the [website](https://open-papyrus.github.io/docs/).

 ## Contributing